What does Li stand for?

 Li develops into Kan, the Water

-Examples for hexagrams where Li develops into Kan → here.
+Examples of hexagrams where Li develops into Kan → here.

 Li develops into Sun, the Wind / Tree

-Sun develops when a (solid) yang line is added (red arrow; yang symbolizes energy, activity).
-Once we have clarity (Li) about what exactly we want to achieve or where our destination lies, we can embark on our journey (Sun, the tree / wind) to reach our goal.
+Sun, the wind / tree, develops when a (solid) yang line is added (red arrow; yang symbolizes energy, activity).
+Once we have clarity (Li) about our exact position and what we aim to achieve, we can embark on our journey (Sun, the wind / tree).
+From this point onward, even in the face of potential resistance, we can calmly and thoughtfully pursue our goal.

-Examples for hexagrams where Li develops into Sun → here.
+Examples of hexagrams where Li develops into Sun → here.